Engineers love open source for different reasons:

 A team, to determine properly whether they can afford open-sourcing a project, should do a couple things to increase the chance of being lucky:

 Ideally, it should really be the team of engineers who own the project and decide, through a robust decision-making, to open-source it.
-If it’s driven by engineers, risk-managed and decided by engineers, and it happens in the org consistently, we win.
+If it’s driven, risk-managed and decided by engineers, and it happens in the org consistently, it’s a win.
+What likely wouldn’t work is if there’s not a single team behind the project, but rather a group of individuals from many teams (think workgroup or guild model): their direct teams will always remain a top priority, which will gradually reduce their motivation to maintain the open-source project.

-In a healthy org, the path is usually clear as long as the team members are honest with each other about the motivation for open-sourcing something and about how things will change once a project that was private becomes public, and if there are no other unproductive factors at play.
+In a healthy org, the path is usually clear as long as the team members are honest with each other about the motivation for open-sourcing something and about how things will change once a project that was private becomes public, and whether there are or aren’t any other unproductive factors at play.

 People expect a net-positive response from the broader community, otherwise it would be irrational to push for open-sourcing anything.
 But the response would be just a single event, or it would be a sequence of events of one kind.
 We also need to think in higher-order ranges: we are going to maintain it over time — what series of events can we anticipate?
 Which of those are going to be positive or negative?
 Who is doing what in which case? (up)